Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Fluid Viscosity the velocity gradient tensor

 Because $\St$ is traceless, $\text{tr}(\St)=\St_{xx}+\St_{yy}+\St_{zz}=0$, it describes volume-preserving (incompressible and isochoric) transformations of fluid elements, and likewise for $\At$; where $\text{tr}\left\{\hdots\right\}$ is the trace operator.
 The difference is that all diagonal elements of $\At$ are identically zero, hence there are no components of $\At$ orthogonal to the fluid element, whereas $\text{tr}(\St)$ sums to zero, hence the orthogonal forces exist, but cancel out over the whole element.
 Furthermore, $\St$ is symmetric so $\St=\St^T$, and $\At$ is anti-symmetric, $\At = -\At^{T}$, which constrains the types of transformations that are allowable for each tensor.

 From this decomposition, it is clear that only $\Bt$ and $\St$, contribute to the fluid viscosity, since

-where $\omega =\nabla \times \vecB{v}$ is the fluid vorticity, and $\epsilon_{ijk}$ is the Levi-Civita tensor.
-This is exactly the rate of rotation tensor, hence $\At$ cannot be a source of fluid viscosity (see our derivation in \aref{app:A_tensor}; note that for $\sqrt{\St:\St}=0$, $\At$ describes the rigid body rotation of a fluid element along its path -- formerly, antisymmetric matrices form a representation of the $\text{SO}(3)$ group, describing infinitesimal rotations of the fluid elements; \citealt{Choudhuri1998_plasma_text}).
+where $\bm{\omega} =\bnab \times \vecB{v}$ is the fluid vorticity, and $\epsilon_{ijk}$ is the Levi-Civita tensor.
+This is exactly the rate of rotation tensor, hence $\At$ cannot be a source of fluid viscosity (see our derivation in \aref{app:A_tensor}; note that $\At$ describes the rigid body rotation of a fluid element along its path -- formerly, antisymmetric matrices form a representation of the $\text{SO}(3)$ group, describing infinitesimal rotations of the fluid elements; \citealt{Choudhuri1998_plasma_text}).
 We may therefore write the viscous stress tensor as,

 where $\nus$ and $\nub$ are the coefficients of bulk viscosity and the shear viscosity, respectively\footnote{Note that based on this definition $\nub = \lambda + 2\nus/3$, where $\lambda$ is the second viscosity coefficient \citep[e.g.,][]{Emanuel1990_short_theory_review_bv,Shama2019_bulk_viscosity_in_dilute_gases}, but we prefer to parameterise our simulations in terms of $\nub$, which is equivalent to changing $\lambda$ for fixed $\nus$.}.
-Macroscopically, $\nub\Bt$ is the normal viscous stress associated with non-thermal-equilibrium changes to the volume of the fluid.
-To get insight into the microscopic description of $\nub$, we turn to the two standard procedures for calculating it (which is more challenging than the shear viscosity; \citealt{Sharma2023_bulk_viscosity}): Boltzmann equation-based relaxation time approximation and linear response theory \citep{Shama2019_bulk_viscosity_in_dilute_gases}.
-Using the latter, for a dilute gas the bulk viscosity can be calculated,
+Macroscopically, $\nub\Bt$ is the normal viscous stress associated with non-thermal-equilibrium changes to the volume of the fluid element.
+To get insight into the microscopic description of $\nub$, we turn to the standard procedure for calculating it \citep{Tiaza1942_stokes_relation,Cramer2012_estimates_for_bv,Shama2019_bulk_viscosity_in_dilute_gases}.
+Performing a Chapman–Enskog expansion of the Boltzmann equation about a local Maxwellian distribution function and only retaining terms that produce velocity divergence yields